Nikhil0905/SmartNetIDS/README.md

 Designed for academic and research use, SmartNetIDS demonstrates real-time anomaly detection in network traffic with a focus on modularity, interpretability, and legal compliance.

-## 🎨 Project Logo

-SmartNetIDS features a dynamic Lottie animation logo that displays in the dashboard.
-The logo is stored locally as `assets/logo.json` and includes:
-- **Animated cybersecurity icon** in the Streamlit dashboard
-- **Fallback shield emoji** (🛡️) if animation fails to load
-- **Consistent branding** across all project components

-> **Note:** The logo appears as an animated icon in the dashboard interface, not as a static image in documentation.

 ## Features
 - Real-time packet sniffing (Scapy)
 - Feature extraction from network packets (including entropy, inter-arrival, flags, direction, etc.)